ElijahGCHEN/TIL/c++/trivia.md

 13. Examples (optional)

 ### Data Types
+The C++ standard does not define the size of each type, but it does define the minimum width.

 As to the difference between the two sets, the C++ standard mandates minimum ranges for each, and that long long is at least as wide as long.
 ```
 int型の数値の最小値: -2147483648